-By Sunita Mager – If you’re in and around Cambodia on April 29th this year, visiting a nearby pagoda will give you insights to a very spacial holiday: Visak Bochea Day – or Buddha Day, commemorates the birth, enlightenment and nirvana of Siddharta Gautama Shakyamuni Buddha, and it is celebrated by Buddhists around the world.
+By Sunita Mager – If you’re in and around Cambodia on May 15th this year, visiting a nearby pagoda will give you insights to a very special holiday: Visak Bochea Day – or Buddha Day, commemorates the birth, enlightenment and nirvana of Siddharta Gautama Shakyamuni Buddha, and it is celebrated by Buddhists around the world.

 We’ve gathered 5 Fun Facts about this extraordinary holiday that will make you want to stick around for its festivities.